microsoft/verona/docs/debugging.md

 ```C++
 Systematic::cout() << "My messages" << ... << std::endl;
 ```
-For, crash log the pretty print functions are not run until the crash, so they should not depend on any state other than the `uintptr_t` sized argument they are provided.
+For the crash log, the pretty print functions are not run until the crash, so they should not depend on any state other than the `uintptr_t` sized argument they are provided.
 Here is an example log from systematic testing:
 ```